PiggyChu620/MindustryRandomPlanet/README.md

 - Change the chance for Titanium to 100%
 - Rework ore placement algorithm so the map won't literally cover by ores, this unfortunately, slow down the section generation time.
 - Add an Expand Room option in the Settings, please read the setting description.

+*v0.4.2*
+- Add Thorium, Beryllium, Tungsten to the starting sector, this is a mix-tech mod, it makes no sense that the starting sector is NOT mix-tech!
+- Remove Expand Room option in the Settings, I found a better way to place the ores and the liquids, there is no need for this option anymore.

 ---